LukasFuchs/GeoModBox.jl/docs/src/man/Ini.md

 - type - Parameter defining the type (see above)
 - D - Structure or tuple containing the field arrays
 - NV - Structure or tuple containing the vertices parameter
-- $\Delta$ - Structure or tuple containing the grid resolution
+- Δ - Structure or tuple containing the grid resolution
 - M - Structure or tuple containing the geometry
 - x - Structure or tuple containing the x-coordinates
 - y - tructure or tuple containing the y-coordinates